 Rwanda – Justice Sector Internship

-As in Uganda, the students spend ten weeks interning with Supreme Court of Rwanda or the Office of the Prosecutor General assisting these institutions with their regular work, and with research papers regarding potential reforms to their justice system under the supervision of Rwanda's Chief Justice and Prosecutor General.
+As in Uganda, the students spend nine weeks interning with Supreme Court of Rwanda assisting with their work and with research papers regarding potential reforms to their justice system under the supervision of Rwanda's Chief Justice.
 Students in the Rwanda program also fly to neighboring Uganda and spend one additional week of the summer involved in an intensive prison project in a juvenile or adult prison working with American lawyers, Ugandan lawyers, and Ugandan law students on behalf of prisoners awaiting their day in court.
 Typically, 2-4 students are sent to Rwanda each year.

 India - Counsel to Secure Justice

 Counsel to Secure Justice, located in Delhi, is a nonprofit organization providing free legal services to women and children who have experienced sexual violence.
 Students work with CSJ on a wide variety of projects.
-Jon Derby, the founder, is a Pepperdine Law and GJP alumnus.
-CSJ has the capacity for 1-3 students in its office; an additional interview with Jon Derby is required during the application process.
+Jon Derby, the founder, is a Pepperdine Caruso Law and SGJP alumnus.
+CSJ has the capacity for 1-3 students in its office; an additional interview with their office is required during the application process.

 South America - Paz y Esperanza